Skip to content

 Note:

 • When enabling IAM Identity Center, pay attention to the region selection in the top navigation bar of the console.
-Once enabled, you cannot directly switch regions; you need to re-enable and reconfigure all settings in the new region.
+Once the service is enabled, it cannot be directly switched regions; you must re-enable and reconfigure all settings in the new region;

 • If your organization already has an AWS main management region (such as us-east-1 or ap-northeast-1), it is recommended to maintain consistency for easier unified management.